 Is it realistic to expect to make $1000-1500 or more per case study?

 Yes.
 Writers with some case study experience and skills can make that much on a typical, two-page case study.
-For shorter case studies and earlier in your career, projects will typically pay less than that.
+For shorter case studies and earlier in your career, projects may pay less than that.
 It’s all the more motivation to learn and refine the craft and create some stand-out samples to show prospective clients.
 As you gain more skills and experience, you’re more able to command rates on the higher end of the scale.

 May I ask Casey questions during the course?